maxhatchlearn/max-assessment-stories/max_assessment_stories.md

       integer :learning_path_id
       integer :index

 Then we have modules like "Introduction To Ruby Objects", "Introduction to Strings", that only have names.
-(Note: in my versioning schema, modules must be connected to paths by a join table because the same version of module might belong to many versions of a path)
+(Note: in my versioning schema, modules must be connected to paths by a join table because the same version of module might belong to many versions of a path, but to get these super cool assessments working, we really might just want to brute force version things using local git repos in hatchdown/json format)

     LearningPathLearningModules
       integer :learning_path_id